ArielDrabkin/Solar-Panel-Detector/README.md

 ```

 7. **Predicting with Image Analysis:**
-   To perform image analysis on a specific image, use the -i or --image_dir argument:
+To perform image analysis on a specific image, ensure that the specified directory contains the image you want to analyze.
+use the -i or --image_dir argument:

 ```
 python main.py --image_dir "/path/to/image/directory"
 ```

-Ensure that the specified directory contains the images you want to analyze.

 8. **Predict and Enjoy!**